finos/symphony-bdk-java/README.md

   }

   @Override
-  protected void handleEvent(SseSubscriber subscriber, SseEvent event) {
+  protected void handleEvent(SseSubscriber subscriber, SsePublishable event) {
     // For simplicity, just send the event to the client application.
 In real
     // scenarios you could rely on subscriber.getMetadata to check if client is
     // really interested in this particular event.